-H. Laddie Montague Jr. Wins 2021 Lifetime Achievement Award; Two Additional Attorneys Named Rising Stars of the Plaintiffs Bar by the National Law Journal
+H. Laddie Montague Jr. Wins 2021 Lifetime Achievement Award; Camille Fundora Rodriguez Named Rising Star of the Plaintiffs Bar by the National Law Journal

 Berger Montague is proud to announce that Chair Emeritus & Of Counsel H. Laddie Montague Jr. has won the National Law Journal’s 2021 Elite Trial Lawyers Lifetime Achievement Award.
-In addition, Shareholder Camille Fundora Rodriguez and Associate Mark Suter were named Rising Stars of the Plaintiffs Bar.
+In addition, Shareholder Camille Fundora Rodriguez was named a Rising Star of the Plaintiffs Bar.
 The Firm is a finalist in three other award categories: Antitrust Department of the Year, Pharmaceutical Litigation Department of the Year, and NLJ’s Diversity Initiative Award.

 Each year, the lawyers and law firms honored in the Elite Trial Lawyers award series demonstrate repeated success in cutting-edge work on behalf of plaintiffs and possess a solid track record of client wins.
 For the 2021 award series, NLJ editors and reporters reviewed hundreds of submissions.